peter88213/timeline-view-tk/docs/help/index.md

 ### Launching the application

-- You can start the timeline viewer by dragging a *.csv *file onto the desktop shortcut, then this project will be opened.
+- You can start the timeline viewer by dragging and dropping a *.csv *file onto the desktop shortcut, then this project will be opened.
 - If you start the timeline viewer via clicking or double-clicking on the program icon, the project from the last session will be automatically reopened, if there is one.